CenturyLink’s website is in English.

 CenturyLink also offers SiteLock packages that are packed with features to protect your website against hackers, malware, cross-site scripting, SQL injections, and viruses.

-CenturyLink owns 54 Tier 3 data centers distributed all around the world, all equipped with enterprise-level cloud infrastructure.
-What’s more, this hosting firm has a network of 224,000 route-miles of fiber optic cable, and its internet connections are provided by two diverse internet backbones, which all-but guarantees service reliability.
+CenturyLink owns 54 Tier 3 data centers spread across the world, and they all have enterprise-level cloud infrastructure.
+Additionally, this hosting firm has a network of 224,000 route-miles of fiber optic cable, and it receives internet connections from two diverse internet backbones, which almost guarantees reliable service.

 Pricing and Support